meza/trance-stack/README.md

 2. Delete the `src/components/GoogleAnalytics` directory.
 3. Delete the relevant types off the `appConfig` type in the `src/types/global.d.ts` file.
 4. Delete the `<GoogleAnalytics ... />` component and its import from the `src/root.tsx` file.

+### Hotjar integration

+The stack uses [Hotjar](https://www.hotjar.com) for heatmaps and user recordings.
+You will need to create an account with them and set up a new site.

+When you have your site set up, head to https://insights.hotjar.com/site/list and copy the ID of your site and paste set the `HOTJAR_ID` variable in the `.env` file.

+You will also have to go to https://github.com/meza/trance-stack/settings/variables/actions and add the same variable name as the one in the `.env` file.

+> **Warning**
+> The `HOTJAR_ID` is **set as a variable** for the actions.

+#### Removing the Hotjar integration from the application

+1. Delete the `HOTJAR_ID` variable from the `.env` file and GitHub variables.
+2. Delete the `src/components/Hotjar` directory.
+3. Delete the relevant types off the `appConfig` type in the `src/types/global.d.ts` file.
+4. Delete the `<Hotjar ... />` component and its import from the `src/root.tsx` file.

 ### CSS